YoussefPasha/event-discovery-platform/README.md

 npm run start
 ```

-### Deploy to Vercel (Recommended)

-1. Push your code to GitHub
-2. Import project in Vercel
-3. Configure environment variables
-4. Deploy!

-The platform is optimized for Vercel with automatic:
-- Edge Functions
-- Image Optimization
-- Incremental Static Regeneration

 ## Browser Support

 - Chrome (latest)
 - Firefox (latest)
 - Safari (latest)
 - Edge (latest)

-## Contributing

-This is an assessment project.
-For production use, consider:
-- Adding real authentication
-- Implementing a proper backend/database
-- Adding payment integration
-- Setting up monitoring and analytics
-- Implementing email notifications

 ## License